system76/docs/_articles/graphics-switch-pop.md

 ---

-If you need longer battery life and don't need the full power of the NVIDIA GPU you can switch to the Intel graphics and then back to the NVIDIA graphics when you need the power.
+For longer battery life and a quieter laptop use Intel graphics and switch to NVIDIA graphics when you need additional performance or to use external displays on certain laptops. _External display ports are connecting the the NVIDIA GPU on System76 laptops_.

 ### Software